zentrum-lexikographie/dwdsmor/README.md

 Also make sure that you have the SFST toolbox installed, i. e. the tools `fst-compiler-utf8` and `fst-compact` should be available on the `$PATH`.
-Once the setup succeeded and a lexicon is provided in `SMORLemma/lexicon/lexicon`, the transducers can be compiled:
+Once the setup succeeded and a lexicon is provided in `grammar/lexicon`, the transducers can be compiled:

 ```sh
 make && make install
 ```

-Resulting automata can be found in `lib/*.a` and `lib/*.ca`, including, most notably, `lib/smor-full.a` and `lib/smor-full.ca`.
+Resulting automata can be found in `lib/*.a` and `lib/*.ca`, including, most notably, `lib/dwdsmor.a` and `lib/dwdsmor.ca`.

-Depending on the size of the lexicon, this compilation process can take several hours, depending on available hardware resources, specifically on the amount of memory.
-On machines with less than 256 GB RAM or for fast development iterations, it is recommended to build FSTs based on a subset of the complete lexicon and test against the resulting smaller automata.
-Once the development reaches a state where the complete lexicon should be processed, the compilation could be moved to the [HLRN-IV](https://www.hlrn.de/supercomputer/hlrn-iv-system/) compute cluster.
+Depending on the size of the lexicon, this compilation process can take some time, depending on available hardware resources, specifically on the amount of memory.
+If necessary, the compilation can be moved to the [HLRN-IV](https://www.hlrn.de/supercomputer/hlrn-iv-system/) compute cluster.

 ### Build on HLRN-IV's “Lise”

-Lise's standard compute nodes provide 384 GB RAM, which speeds up FST compilation considerably in comparison to common PC hardware with smaller memory.

-In order to build FSTs there, log into the cluster and prepare the build
+In order to build FSTs on the HLRN-IV's “Lise”, log into the cluster and prepare the build environment:
-environment:

 ```sh
 ssh bembbaw1@blogin.hlrn.de /scratch/usr/bembbaw0/dwdsmor/hlrn/setup